 Choosing the Best Garage Door for Your Home

-Your garage door is one of the most used entrances in your home, raising and lowering every time you leave or arrive home.
+Your garage door is often one of the most used entrances in your home, raising and lowering every time you leave or arrive home.
 It sees a lot of daily use, so when choosing a new one, you have to be sure you’re choosing one that will withstand this use.
 In addition, you garage door affects the appearance and curb appeal of your home.
 It’s one of the first things visitors see on arrival.
 This means you’ll need a garage door with function and aesthetic appeal.
 Dave’s Garage Doors can help you find the perfect new door to meet all your needs.
 We’re here to educate you about the many options you have when choosing a new garage door.
 Continue reading to learn more.

 What Are the Different Types of Garage Doors?

 There are many different ways to classify garage doors, but one way to do so by the opening method of the door.
-Depending on the layout of your garage and the space you have available, you may have to choose a different style of door than you originally thought.
+Depending on the layout of your garage and space you have available, you may have to choose a different style of door than you originally thought.
 Some door types will require more space than others due to the way in which they open.
 You’ll want to consider all of these factors when thinking about a new garage door for your home.
 The most common door types include:

 - Roll-Up: This type of garage door is most commonly used in commercial buildings but can also be used in residential settings.
 Because the entire door is made up of slats that roll up into a drum sitting directly above the door opening, it is perfect for structures with limited interior space due to support beams in the garage.